 Laws protecting patient privacy should cause pharmacists and other health care professionals to be careful how they post and react with social media.
 Patients may unwittingly disclose private information or ask a question that the pharmacist cannot answer without risking patient privacy.
-Learn how to protect your professional image on social media and maintain high-level customer service when engaging with patients and other customers online.
+Similarly, patient privacy can be unintentionally violated by health care professionals via social media, in spite of limited patient information disclosure.
+Learn how to protect your professional image on social media and maintain high-level customer service when engaging with patients online.

 Pharmacist and Technician Learning Objectives:

 Identify benefits and challenges to creating and establishing a community pharmacy social media identity.

 Describe commonalities of existing social media policies from national pharmacy organizations.